SNSB/DWB-Contrib/DiversityDescriptions/Import/Schemas/BEFCHINAhlpbiomass/Biomass-as-description/README.md

 This example imports each data line of the import file as a separate description.
-In the "Matrix Wizard" of DiversityDescriptions open the data file BEFCHINAhlpbiomass_Import_Table.txt and use import schema BEFCHINAhlpbiomass_D_Import_Schema.xml.
+In DiversityDescriptions create the project  "Biomass as description" and a descriptor tree with the same name.
+In the "Matrix Wizard" open the data file BEFCHINAhlpbiomass_Import_Table.txt and use import schema BEFCHINAhlpbiomass_D_Import_Schema.xml.